Route 66 Times header image

 N. Garrison Ave. at E. Northwoods St.

-This old stone filling station is on the grounds of the Kendrick House an early alternate alignment of Route 66 ... read more
+This old stone filling station is on the NE corner of Garrison and Northwoods on the grounds of the Kendrick House... read more

 Clover Inn Cafe & Texaco